Samuel-Dainton/portfolio-project-1/README.md

 # Escape Manchester

 The Escape Manchester website is a landing page for groups and individuals to learn more about the various Escape Rooms that operate in and around the city of Manchester, UK.
-It offers details of some of the rooms available such as their difficulty, recommended group size and a link to their website.
+It offers brief details of some of the rooms available such as their difficulty, recommended group size and a link to their website.

-Users can also sign up to the forum to talk to others that have a keen interest in these rooms to share their experiences and perhaps make new friends to tackle these challenges with.
-There are also social media links for the group and a newsletter signup link at the footer of the page.
+Users are encouraged to sign up to the forum to talk to others that have a keen interest in these rooms to share their experiences and perhaps make new friends to tackle these challenges with.
+There are also social media links for the group and a newsletter signup link included when registering for the forum.

 http://ami.responsivedesign.is/